danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 ## NSCoding

-Before `Codable`, you could have added this support by letting `Movie` implement `NSCoding`.
-However, that would also require it to be a `class` and not a struct:
+Before `Codable`, you would let `Movie` implement `NSCoding`.
+However, that would have required it to be a class   and not a struct:

 ```swift
 import Foundation